kiasarecool/Thermostat_for_Plug-in_Heater/README.md

 - **"Relay On" LED**: Connect the anode (longer leg) to a GPIO and the cathode (shorter leg) to GND through a resistor (e.g., 330Ω).
 - **"Relay Off" LED**: Connect similarly to another GPIO.

 Remember to follow all safety precautions when working with electricity, especially mains voltages.
-It is recommended that mains electricity connections be handled by a qualified electrician.
+It is recommended that mains electricity connections be handled by a qualified electrician, or a brave USA homeowner that understands the risks, since that is legal here.
 The relay connections to the 120V plug should be insulated properly and secured within an appropriate enclosure.

 ## Setup and Usage